yannoff/console/doc/migrating.md

 As stated in the [README](../README.md), this component was conceived as a replacement for the [symfony/console](https://github.com/symfony/console): many of the original facade methods signature have been kept _-as much as possible-_ unchanged.

 However, there are a few significant changes worth to be considered:
+- No support for the [symfony](https://github.com/symfony/symfony) ecosystem: no auto-registration or container tag support

 ## Changes listed by class & method

 In general, method signatures remain the same but with some light differences.

-List fo symfony/console (v3.4.x) methods and their equivalence, if any
+List of symfony/console (v3.4.x) methods and their equivalence, if any

 ### Application